 A Winding Journey

-Before the brewery’s demolition, the statue was removed in September 1962 and briefly displayed in the Cohen Brothers’ storefront.
-Plans to restore and donate it to a museum never materialized, and in 1963 it was sold to a local restaurateur.
+In September 1962, before the brewery’s demolition, King Gambrinus was removed from his brewery perch and displayed briefly in the Cohen Brothers’ storefront window.
+Plans to restore and donate the sculpture to a museum never materialized.
+In 1963, it was sold to a local restaurateur.

 The king being removed from the brewery (Wilmington Evening Journal, 9/26/1962)